Cost of Living in Escondido, CA: Housing and Income Analysis

 Frequently Asked Questions

-The median household income in Escondido is $84,477 per year.
+The median income for residents in Escondido, CA, is currently $84,477 per year.